BigPolarBear1/factorization_v3/README.md

 There is some residue math here to calculate this..
 I just know it... just got to get focused for a few days to figure it out.

 God damnit man.
 This is just like number field sieve in a way... the solution is at the tip of my tongue now... an inch away from solving it.
 I just know it.

+I see how this relates to number field sieve.. its that exact same setup number field sieve is doing with the rational and algebraic factor base... the exact same residue math to find squares.
+I really need some type of quadratic character base to get that correct iN value... we can find "correct" iN values within our modulus.... but we need to extend it to primes outside the modulus too so we are garantueed a square in the integers.
+I SEE IT.
+I SEE IT IN MY HEAD.
+ITS RIGHT THERE INFRONT OF ME, WAITING FOR ME TO REACH OUT AND GRAB IT.
+This will be fucking number field sieve on steroids.
+You people don't know what is coming the moment I solve this.
+You will all be completely screwed.